queelius/rstatlab/week2.md

 Week 2: Reading Data in R
 ================

-written by Junvie Pailden
+To do any type of analysis, we need *data* to analyze.

+Typically, the data comes from some experiment, where we randomly sample from some population of interest and measure some set of features of interest for each unit of the sample.

+In this lesson, the data has already been generated, and we consider various ways to read the data into R for further analysis.

 Matrices
 --------

 We often store numerical data in a rectangular format called matrices with two dimensions, rows and columns.
-Recall last week that we can create a matrix in R by binding two numerical vectors using the `cbind()` function.
+Last week we created matrices by binding two vectors using the `cbind()` function.
 Another way is to use the `matrix()` function.

 ``` r
 # store the vector (1, 2, 3, 4, 5, 6, 7, 8) into a 2x4 matrix named A